milonmaze/privacy-terms-observatory/www.facebook.com/about/privacy/update/printable.md

 Log In
-An update to our Terms of Service will be effective on July 26, 2022.
-You can preview the updated version here.

 The Facebook company is now Meta.
 We’ve updated our Terms of Use, Data Policy, and Cookies Policy to reflect the new name on January 4, 2022.
 While our company name has changed, we are continuing to offer the same products, including the Facebook app from Meta.
 Our Data Policy and Terms of Service remain in effect, and this name change does not affect how we use or share data.
 Learn more about Meta and our vision for the metaverse.
 Data Policy
 This policy describes the information we process to support Facebook, Instagram, Messenger and other products and features offered by Meta Platforms, Inc. (Meta Products or Products).
 You can find additional tools and information in the Facebook Settings and Instagram Settings.